 Clots can form unexpectedly, however, without notice or purpose, and have dangerous consequences.
 Certain clots, such as those that start in the leg or calf (called a deep vein thrombosis, or DVT) and travel to the lungs (called a pulmonary embolism), can be fatal.
 And those who have endured clots in the past are particularly susceptible.

 According to the NIH, more than 600,000 people in the U.S. are diagnosed with DVT each year and roughly 30 percent of those patients develop a recurrence within 10 years, with the risk being greatest in the first two years.
 Recurrence is more likely in those who initially presented with a pulmonary embolism as well, as did Bosh, and is more likely to be another pulmonary embolism (as opposed to a DVT alone), leaving Bosh susceptible to a potentially more serious recurrence.

 That Bosh has already endured multiple blood clotting episodes and that he plays a contact sport (professional basketball), both sharply exacerbate the risk of future recurrences.
 The risk for Bosh is therefore very real.

 Blood clots are treated with anticoagulant drugs (blood thinners), which prevent further blood clots from forming as the body’s normal systems work to break up the existing clot(s).
-Blood thinners can stop new clots from forming, stop existing clots from getting bigger, or prevent existing clots from travelling to other parts of the body.
-Treatment is typically continued for three to six months.

 Since blood thinners slow the clotting of blood, unwanted and sometimes dangerous bleeding can occur with the use of these medications.
 Although infrequent, uncontrolled bleeding caused by blood thinners can be very serious.
 A blow to the head, for example, can cause bleeding on the brain and kill you!